Lozlink/Link-s-TTT/README.md

 - Used an unique downloaded font!

 ## :scream: Bugs to fix :poop:
-- Clicking anywhere else on the page still counts it as a click.
+- Clicking anywhere else on the page still counts it as a click. (fixed on 28/11/2022)
-- Can't disable the tiles still working after the game ends.
+- Can't disable the tiles still working after the game ends.  (fixed on 28/11/2022)

 ## :sob: Lessons learnt
 - Plan Better.